WiFi cameras vs a PoE camera system, which is better?

 Which one should you choose?

-This really depends on your monitoring needs, the set up of your property, strength of internet and where you want to place cameras.
+This really depends on your monitoring needs, the set up of your property, strength of internet and where you want to put cameras.

 WiFi cameras may be suitable for a home or business that only requires 1-2 cameras, and has a good internet signal plus access to power for the cameras.